MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 .DESCRIPTION
 This script takes user input and attempts to connect to the WSUS server.
-Then it tries to import the update using the provided UpdateID from catalog.
+Then it tries to import the update using the provided UpdateID from the catalog.

 .INPUTS
 The script takes WSUS server Name/IP, WSUS server port, SSL configuration option and UpdateID as input.
-UpdateID can be viewed/copied from the update details page for any update in the catalog, https://aka.ms/mucatalog.
+UpdateID can be viewed and copied from the update details page for any update in the catalog, https://catalog.update.microsoft.com.

 .OUTPUTS
 Writes logging information to standard output.